If you have been exposed to blood or body fluids from an animal with anthrax, wash the area with soap and water and contact your doctor immediately.

-Anthrax is a disease caused by a type of bacteria known as bacillus anthracis.
-These bacteria can survive for a long time as spores.
+Anthrax (also known as ‘wool-sorter’s disease’) is a serious infectious disease caused by a type of bacteria known as bacillus anthracis.
+It can survive for a long time as spores.

-Anthrax is very rare in Australia.
-There have only been 3 cases of the disease occurring in humans since 2001.
-However, it still occurs in grazing animals in many countries.
-In Australia, this mainly happens in the ‘anthrax belt’, which runs from western New South Wales into part of Victoria.
+Anthrax is very rare in Australia, with only been 3 cases occurring in humans since 2001.
+However, it still occurs in animals — mainly in the ‘anthrax belt’, which runs through western New South Wales into Victoria and southern Queensland.

-- Intestinal anthrax - causes stomach pain and fever between 1 to 6 days after exposure.
-This type is usually fatal.
+This infection causes abdominal pain, nausea, vomiting and fever.
+Symptoms begin between 1 to 6 days after exposure.
+It is often fatal.

-- Inhalational anthrax - causes flu-like symptoms which then lead to severe difficulty breathing and shock.
-Between 6 and 9 people out of every 10 exposed to this type of anthrax die.
-Symptoms normally develop between 1 and 5 days after exposure but can take as long as 60 days to appear.
+This infection causes flu-like symptoms such as fever and cough, followed by severe difficulty breathing and collapse.
+Symptoms normally develop 1 to 5 days after exposure, but they can take as long as 60 days to appear.

 How is anthrax spread?

-Anthrax spores are in the soil in Australia and can stay there for many years.
-They may infect grazing animals, but it is very unlikely that humans can catch anthrax this way.
+Anthrax spores are found in the soil in Australia and can stay there for many years.
+They may infect animals that graze in the area.
+It is very unlikely for humans to catch anthrax from soil.

 There have also been rare cases overseas where people have sent anthrax spores through the mail.